 If your driver’s license was previously suspended due to an excess of traffic tickets or a DUI, the process of getting your license reinstated and returning on the road is more complex than it would be otherwise.
 If your driver’s license is suspended, most of states need by law that you get a vehicle insurance plan with an SR22 certification before you can have your license reinstated.
 This mandate applies whether you own an automobile.
 If you do not own an automobile, you should acquire a non-owner automobile insurance plan, along with an SR22 rider, in order to have your license lawfully reinstated.

 A lot of states need motorists with suspended licenses to get non-owner SR22 automobile insurance prior to reinstatement.
 Only 8 states in the U.S. do not have this requirement.
 These states include Pennsylvania, New York, North Carolina, Oklahoma, Delaware, Kentucky, Minnesota, and New Mexico.
-Nevertheless, if you plan to move from one of these states to a state where SR22 automobile insurance is required (such as Florida), you will require to acquire the non-owner policy to get a driver’s license in your new house state.
+Nevertheless, if you plan to move from one of these states to a state where SR22 automobile insurance is required (such as Florida), you will require to acquire the non-owner policy to get a driver’s license in your new home state.

-As with any other insurance plan, it’s important to bear in mind to always pay your premiums on time.
+As with any other insurance plan, it’s important to bear in mind to constantly pay your premiums on time.
 If you fail to pay your SR22 non owner automobile insurance premiums, your agent is required by law to alert the state.
-If your policy lapses for any factor, it is likely that the state will re-suspend your license up until such time as you re-purchase and re-file new SR22 documents.
+If your policy lapses for any factor, it is likely that the state will re-suspend your license up until such time as you re-purchase and re-file new SR22 paperwork.